 - Hand-express some milk into your baby’s mouth.
 This might encourage her to feed.

 - Give your baby a breastfeed after his bath, when he’s warm and relaxed.

 - Play some relaxing background music, or feed in a rocking chair.

-Try to stay calm and patient, and avoid forcing the issue, because this can make the breast refusal worse.
 For help with working out why your baby is refusing the breast, talk to a lactation consultant or ABA counsellor.

 Baby biting breast